-Founded in 1773, this claims to be the country's oldest museum, with exhibits from various periods of Charleston's long and storied...
+Founded in 1773, this claims to be the country's oldest museum.
+It's helpful and informative if you're looking for historic background...

 Joseph Manigault House

-The three-story house was once the showpiece of a French Huguenot rice planter.
-Don't miss the tiny neoclassical temple in the garden.
+The three-story Federal-style house was once the showpiece of a French Huguenot rice planter.
+Don't miss the tiny neoclassical temple in...

 Children's Museum of the Lowcountry